Sentinel-4

-Sentinel-4 is a European Earth observation mission developed to support the European Union Copernicus Programme for monitoring the Earth.
-It focuses on monitoring of trace gas concentrations and aerosols in the atmosphere to support operational services covering air-quality near-real time applications, air-quality protocol monitoring and climate protocol monitoring.
-The specific objective of Sentinel-4 is to support this with a high revisit time over Europe.
+Sentinel-4 is a series of European Earth observation missions supporting the EU Copernicus Programme.
+It is the first project to monitor European air quality from geostationary orbit.
+Sentinel-4 focuses on monitoring of trace gas concentrations and aerosols in the atmosphere to support air-quality near-real time applications, air-quality monitoring, and climate monitoring – specifically with a short revisit period over Europe.

+Sentinel-4s are not standalone satellites, but a type of instrument (ultraviolet, visible, and near-infrared imaging spectrometer) mounted on satellites of the MTG-S series of the Meteosat programme in a two-missions-one-satellite approach.
+The first Sentinel-4 mission (Sentinel-4A) launched in July 2025 aboard the MTG-S1 satellite on Falcon 9.

+Background

-The Sentinel-5 precursor, Sentinel-5 and Sentinel-4 represents elements complementary of a constellation intended to serve the needs of Copernicus Atmosphere Monitoring Service (CAMS).
-Sentinel-4 will utilize 2 payload instruments integrated on board a Meteosat Third Generation Sounder (MTG-S) satellite to observe primarily the tropospheric composition of the Earth's atmosphere.
-The data will be gathered and made available to the Copernicus program with the aim of contributing to air quality applications such as with the Copernicus Atmosphere Services as well as the air quality monitoring over the regions of Europe and Northern Africa.
-As with other aspects of the Copernicus programme, the Sentinel-4 initiative is funded mostly through the EU and the technical design and development has been put under responsibility of the European Space Agency (ESA).
+The Sentinel-5 Precursor, Sentinel-4, and Sentinel-5 missions are complementary elements of a constellation intended to serve the needs of the Copernicus Atmosphere Monitoring Service (CAMS).
+Sentinel-4 is one of two instruments integrated onboard Meteosat Third Generation Sounder (MTG-S) satellites intended to primarily observe the composition of the Earth's troposphere.

+The data gathered will be made available to the Copernicus Programme with the aim of contributing to air quality applications with the Copernicus Atmosphere Services, as well as air quality monitoring efforts over Europe and Northern Africa.
+As with other aspects of the Copernicus Programme, the Sentinel-4 initiative is funded mostly through the European Union, with the technical design and development under responsibility of the European Space Agency (ESA).

+Mission objectives

-The mission objective, as stated from the official European Space Agency website, is to observe the amount of particulate matter in the air above Europe and North Africa.
-They seek to monitor impacting compounds such as O3 (Ozone), NO2 (Nitrogen dioxide), SO2 (Sulfur dioxide), HCHO (Formaldehyde), and more.
-The information gathered from the satellite will then be used to instill European laws in their own benefit.
+The main mission objective is to observe the concentration of air quality parameters in the atmosphere above Europe and North Africa, including ozone, nitrogen dioxide, sulfur dioxide, glyoxal, and formaldehyde.
+The information gathered will be used to further inform decision-makers.

-For the detection and measurement of atmospheric characteristics, two payload instruments have been designed; the Ultra-Violet and Near Infra-Red Multispectral Spectrometer (S4 UVN) and the Infra Red Sounder (S4 IRS).
-The two instruments will be embarked on two Eumetsat Meteosat Third Generation Sounder (MTG-S) satellites due to be launched in 2024 and 2034.
+For the detection and measurement of these atmospheric characteristics, two payload instruments have been designed: the Ultra-Violet and Near Infra-Red Multispectral Spectrometer (S4 UVN) and the Infra-Red Sounder (IRS).
+The two instruments will be embarked on two Eumetsat Meteosat Third Generation Sounder (MTG-S) satellites due to be launched in 2025 and 2034.